Yes, Reiki is a spiritual practice.

 1. When you learn Reiki you become deeply connected to yourself.
 You also become connected to something greater than yourself that you’re a part of.

-Through self Reiki practice you begin to notice that emotional and mental states such as worry, sadness and anger lessen.
-You begin to experience more joy, gratitude and peace each day.
+When you practice Reiki on yourself you notice that emotional and mental states such as worry, sadness and anger lessen.
+You experience more joy, gratitude and peace each day.

-During self Reiki practice your mind begins to quieten down.
+During self-Reiki practice, your mind quietens down.
 You notice that there are spaces in between each of your thoughts.
 When your thoughts slow down you are able to better access your inner wisdom and intuition.
-You gain mental clarity around which relationship to continue or end, which job to accept or reject, which business venture to pursue, which foods to eat that increase your wellbeing, which exercise suits you best.
+You gain mental clarity around which relationship to continue or end, which job to accept or reject, which business venture to pursue, which foods to eat that increase your wellbeing, which exercises suits you best.

-This break in your mental thought patterns, similar to the benefits of meditation, then carries into your daily life.
+This break in your mental chatter has a range of benefits. (it’s similar to what happens when you mediate).
+These benefits carry into your daily life.
 You begin to notice that your initial reaction to challenging situations and people in your life change.
 Through a daily Reiki practice you become more compassionate, grateful and kind to yourself and others.

 One way Reiki differs from other spiritual practices is an attunement process.
 You may receive an attunement and have a profoundly spiritual experience, or you may simply feel calmer and happier.